videlec/max_plus/README.md

 	Wall time: 1.03 s
 	True

-For d=6 the computation takes around 40secs (note the `verbose` option to get information about the ongoing computation):
+For d=6 the computation takes around 40secs with 4 cores (note the `verbose` option to get information about the ongoing computation):

 	sage: p = 'xyyxxxyyyyxxxxxyyyyy'
 	sage: s = 'xxxxxyyyyyxxxxyyyxxy'